 Disney’s Polynesian Resort is a must-visit if you haven’t done so recently.
 It’s nice to plan a meal here and spend a couple of hours enjoying the resort’s offerings.

 And don’t forget about those new rooms when the resort opens in July.

-I recommend a visit over to the resort for a walk or Dole Whip during your trip for those on a tighter budget.
+For those on a tighter budget, I recommend a visit to the resort for a casual walk or a Dole Whip during your vacation.
 Sometimes I go over and jog back and forth between Polynesian and Grand Floridian around sunset.

 If you need help planning and booking your next Walt Disney World vacation, contact our friends at Firefly Travels.
 They offer several different levels of travel service and will take good care of you.